Sheffield: Geography

 Sheffield is located at 53.38297°N 1.4659°W. It lies directly beside Rotherham, from which it is separated largely by the M1 motorway.
 Although Barnsley Metropolitan Borough also borders Sheffield to the north, the town itself is a few miles further away.
 The southern and western borders of the city are shared with Derbyshire; in the first half of the 20th century Sheffield extended its borders south into Derbyshire, annexing a number of villages, including Totley, Dore and the area now known as Mosborough Townships.

 Sheffield is a geographically diverse city.
 It nestles in the eastern foothills of the Pennines, between the main upland range and Peak District National Park to the west, and the lower-lying South Yorkshire Coalfield to the east.
 It lies at the confluence of five rivers: Don, Sheaf, Rivelin, Loxley and Porter.
 As such, much of the city is built on hillsides with views into the city centre or out to the countryside.
-Blake Street, in the S6 postcode area, is the third steepest residential street in England, with a gradient of 16.6°.
+Blake Street, in the S6 postcode area, is the third-steepest residential street in England, with a gradient of 16.6°.
 The highest point in the City of Sheffield is 548 m near High Stones and Margery Hill.
 The city's lowest point is just 29 m above sea level near Blackburn Meadows.
-However, 79% of the housing in the city is between 100 and 200 m above sea level.
+However, 79% of the housing in the city is between 100 and 200 m above sea level and the highest residential street is Redmires Lane at 302 m.
 This variation of altitudes across Sheffield has led to frequent claims, particularly among locals, that the city was built on Seven Hills.
 As this claim is disputed, it likely originated as a joke referencing the Seven Hills of Rome.